When does peer pressure start? Early. Very early in life.

 parents posing for photo in foreground, unaware that children are burning up the BBQ in the background

 Permissive parenting might seem like the “no discipline” approach.
 A threat to civilization?
-Probably not, but outcomes depends on we you define this parenting style.
+Probably not, but outcomes depends on we define this parenting style.

-ADHD in children: What parents need to know about attention and hyperactivity problems
+Working memory in children: What parents and teachers need to know